Christian Gerhartsreiter: Conviction for the murder of Jonathan Sohus

 News reports indicated that a grand jury was to be convened in the spring of 2009 to examine the evidence in the Sohus case.
 Judge Frank Gaziano, who presided over Gerhartsreiter's parental kidnapping trial, had barred prosecutors from presenting evidence about the Sohus case to avoid prejudicing jurors against the defendant.

 On 15 March 2011, Los Angeles County prosecutors charged Gerhartsreiter with the murder of Jonathan Sohus.
 The murder trial was held in March and April 2013, and ended with Gerhartsreiter being convicted of first-degree murder on 10 April 2013.
 The verdict included an enhancement for use of a deadly weapon to bludgeon Sohus to death.
 Evidence in the case was largely circumstantial, but jurors were most swayed by two plastic book bags found buried with Sohus's remains: one from the University of Wisconsin-Milwaukee, where Gerhartsreiter attended classes between 1979 and 1982, and one from the University of Southern California, where Gerhartsreiter audited film classes.
 Jurors also heard evidence that Gerhartsreiter was in possession of Sohus's pickup truck following the murder.

 On 15 August 2013, Gerhartsreiter was given the maximum sentence of 27 years to life with credit for one year served after finishing his sentence in Massachusetts.
 After he was convicted, Gerhartsreiter fired his lawyers and represented himself during the sentencing phase.
 He maintained his innocence during the sentencing hearing and said, "I want to assert my innocence and that I firmly believe that the victim's wife killed the victim, but be that as it may, once again, I did not commit the crime of which I stand accused."
 His sentence was reduced on appeal in 2015, to 26 years to life.
 With good time credits, he will be eligible for parole in December 2029, when he will be 68 years old; a parole hearing is currently scheduled for November 2028.

 Gerhartsreiter was initially transferred to North Kern State Prison in September 2013 before being transferred to Ironwood State Prison in March 2014.
 His appeal was denied on 23 October 2015, and again on 20 January 2016, thus exhausting state appeals.
-He still has federal appeals pending.
 In December 2016, he was transferred to San Quentin State Prison.

 In popular culture

-The case of Christian Gerhartsreiter has been covered extensively in various media forms since Gerhartsreiter's arrest and exposure.
+The case of Christian Gerhartsreiter has been covered extensively in various media since his arrest and exposure.